L-65. Digitizing the Cultural Record

-This course will focus on the scholarly, theoretical, institutional, and practical issues involved in the digitization of our shared cultural heritage.
-It is not a training course in specific tools, standards, workflows, nor methods.
-Instead, we will consider what is at stake, both locally and systemically, for institutions and individual scholars who create, share, and use digital surrogates for literary and historical documents.
-We will divide our attention between physical texts from the UVA Library and RBS on the one hand, and digital archives and collections on the other.
-Students will consider topics such as markup, description, interface design, user experience and usability, visualization, interoperability, and archiving from a theoretical angle, with specific examples brought to bear from the world of print and the digital environment.
-Our attention will also be directed to larger pragmatic considerations, including collections-building, the creation of institutional partnerships, the discovery and re-use of content by the scholarly community, and the sustainability of digital projects.
+It is not, however, a training program in specific tools, standards, or workflows.
+Instead, we will consider what is at stake, both locally and systemically, for large institutions and for individual scholars or librarians who create, deliver, and use digital surrogates.
+We will divide our attention between close examination of physical texts and objects from the UVA Library, RBS, and cultural heritage institutions in Washington, DC on the one hand, and broadly-accessible digital libraries, archives, and data collections on the other.
+Students will consider topics like markup and metadata, user experience, accessibility and universal design, visualization and analysis, interoperability and linked data, aesthetics and sensory perception, and digital stewardship both from a conceptual standpoint and with specific examples brought to bear.
+Our attention will also be directed toward larger pragmatic concerns, including: inclusive, community ownership and engagement; the creation of institutional partnerships; the role of digitization in times of conflict, war, and environmental stress; and the sustainability of digital projects.

-The course is intended for humanities scholars, librarians, curators, and anyone else who would like to explore the implications of digitization from an academic and institutional perspective.
-Our goal will be to help course participants become better informed about the impact of digitization on humanities inquiry, and about the role scholars, technologists, and stewards of cultural heritage can play in mitigating risk and enabling the advancement of learning.
+We welcome participation by anyone who would like to explore the implications of cultural heritage digitization and the stewardship of “born-analog” information from an academic and institutional perspective.
+Our goals are to help course participants advance their own, specific projects; become better informed about the impact of digitization on inquiry across the disciplines; and explore the broader roles they and their institutions might play in mitigating the risks and maximizing the social and scholarly benefits of digitization.

-Readings for the course will be available online.
-Several exercises will require that students be ready to describe, workshop, and re-imagine a library interface or scholarly project with which they are familiar—prospective students should each offer a brief description of his or her proposed case study when applying for the course.
-Participants should bring a laptop to class, and will be asked to respond to a pre-course questionnaire.
+All readings for the course will be available online.
+Several exercises require that students be ready to describe, workshop, re-imagine, and present on a collection, library or museums interface, or scholarly digitization project with which they are familiar—preferably one in which they are currently or soon to be engaged.
+Prospective students should therefore offer brief descriptions of their proposed case studies when applying for the course.